gauravchak/value_model_tuning/README.md

 ## NDCG Targeting

-The `ndcg_targeting_v1.py` script optimizes value model weights to target specific NDCG (Normalized Discounted Cumulative Gain) values for each task.
+The `ndcg_targeting_v1.py` script optimizes value model weights to target specific NDCG (Normalized Discounted Cumulative Gain) drops from base ranking on zeroing out the weights for each task.
 It uses gradient descent to find weights that produce NDCG scores close to the desired targets.

 Key features:
 - Supports multiple tasks with individual NDCG targets